Pazo de Lourizán: The building

 The large number of windows and balconies stand out, bringing light and lightness to the structure.
 The decoration is remarkable for the fusion of neoclassical and Art Nouveau elements.
 The columns, balconies and ornaments show classical resources.
 The triangular pediment of the central body is decorated with the symbols of the profession of Eugenio Montero Ríos, and the attributes of justice, a shield with a book and a feather.

-The interior is accessed through a simple door with the initials of its former owners, "E and A", "Eugenio and Avelina".
+The interior is accessed through a simple door with the initials on the glass of its former owners, "E and A", "Eugenio and Avelina".

+The interior of the palace is organised around the three floors visible from the outside, where the ground floor and the first floor contain the remains of the walls of the first house and pazo.
+The rooms are distributed according to two halves separated by a long corridor that runs along the entire length of the building, as in palatial architecture, leaving the rooms of higher rank, the rooms for receiving visitors, lounges and offices, towards the front facade facing the park, and the accessory parts such as servants' quarters, kitchen and pantries towards the rear facing the farmyard.